gyulanemeth/bluefox.email/comparison/bluefox-vs-mailchimp.md

 ## Making the Right Decision

-When reliability, flexibility, and cost efficiency matter most—especially for agencies and technical teams—BlueFox Email stands apart.
+When reliability, flexibility, and cost efficiency matter most, especially for agencies and technical teams, BlueFox Email stands apart.
 Our usage-based pricing keeps expenses predictable, Chameleon Email Builder and Handlebars templating speed up bespoke email creation, and event-driven automation ensures every message arrives exactly when needed.
 With all features available on every plan and transparent billing, BlueFox Email is the strategic email platform for those who demand more.